A reader asked:

 If you’re being forced to see this therapist and don’t have other options, it’s ok to lie.

-But yes, friendship is real even if your friends arne’ t in the same room.
+But yes, friendship is real even if your friends aren’t in the same room.
 And it’s not good to break off relationships because someone else thinks they’re imaginary.